 Since then, GIMP has gone through a huge number of revisions and even total restructuring.
 The development of GIMP took on a life of its own when large portions of the code written specifically for GIMP were adopted for use as general-purpose Linux GUI development toolkits (GTK).

-If you want to learn more about the history of GIMP, including some truly ancient history, there’s some interesting (and extensive) reading available on the official About page.
+If you want to learn more about the history of GIMP, including some genuinely ancient history, there’s some interesting (and extensive) reading available on the official About page.

 GIMP is a raster image editor, which means that it can create and edit pixel-based images.
 It can perform everything from basic edits like cropping and brightness adjustment to more complex editing tasks including clone stamping/healing and image liquify tools.